ollyhensby/MusicWebSiteDjango/README.md

 ## Deployed Website

 To see the website deployed, visit https://ollyhensby.com/.
-(Assuming I remember to paid the service to host it 🙂)
+(Assuming I have remembered to pay the service to host it 🙂)

 ## Installing Development Environment